![]() |

 2231 Shattuck Avenue

-Designated: 7 April 2003This handsome 3-story yellow brick building at the corner of Shattuck and Kittredge was designed by the San Francisco firm that also designed the Carlton Hotel and the Granada Building on Telegraph Avenue.
-Commenting on the building boom in downtown during the early 1900s, the Berkeley Gazette reported that with the completion of [the Brooks Apts.], Shattuck Avenue will be solidly built on both sides from University Avenue to Bancroft Way.
+Designated: 7 April 2003This handsome 3-story yellow brick building at the corner of Shattuck Avenue and Kittredge Street was designed by the San Francisco firm that also designed the Carlton Hotel and the Granada Building on Telegraph Avenue.
+Commenting on the building boom in downtown Berkeley during the early 1900s, the Berkeley Gazette reported that with the completion of [the Brooks Apts.], Shattuck Avenue will be solidly built on both sides from University Avenue to Bancroft Way.

 Heywood Apartments

-Photo: Daniella Thompson, 2004254.
+Photo: Daniella Thompson, 2004

 Heywood Apartments